Wes1262/RetroNews/readme.md

 Determine the document's _ISO Date_ and note it down.
 If the date is not explicitly specified, try to guess it depending on the content of the page.
 E.g. a review for a new graphics card will be published shortly after the release of the card.
-If you can't determine with absolute certainty the day, the month, or even the year, replace the corresponding diGits with lowercase `x`s.
+However if you can't determine with absolute certainty the day, the month, or even the year, replace the corresponding digits with lowercase `x`s.

 > Example: `2002-07-19`, `2002-07-xx`, `2002-xx-xx`, `xxxx-xx-xx`